GHolk/translate-json/README.md

 ```

 ## final
-you can copy the json back to origin directory.
+you can copy the json back to origin directory,
+and replace the old json.
-for rpg maker, subtitle json should inside k
+for rpg maker, subtitle json should inside `www/data` directory.